stormpath/stormpath.js/README.md

+# WORK IN PROGRESS - DO NOT USE

 # Stormpath.js

 A browser-ready javascript library for use with Stormpath features.
 Use this library if you are building your own ID Site from scratch.